Cicindela aurulenta: Distribution

 C. aurulenta is widespread throughout the Indo-Malaya region.
 This species is distributed across Nepal, Bhutan, India, China, and Southeast Asia.
 It ranges as far south as the islands of Borneo, Sumatra, and the Lesser Sundas, such as Bali.
 Several subspecies variations co-occur within these regions.

 Habitat

-C. aurulenta can be found in a wide range of sandy habitats, including riverbars, forest trails, and sand dunes near shorelines and mangroves.
+C. aurulenta can be found in a wide range of sandy habitats, including river bars, forest trails, and sand dunes near shorelines and mangroves.

+Communal Roosting

+In 2024 communal roosting behaviour was seen with C. aurulenta in Malaysian Borneo.
+Groups of up to 50 individuals were seen on low Turmeric plants, evenly spaced on the leaves.
+This behaviour is not fully understood but could be a defence mechanism against predators.
+Possibly giving the group more lines of sight to detect oncoming predators, or to enhance their chemical defences.

+Possible Biocontrol Application

+A 2025 study shows that an adult C. aurulenta can consume as many as 30 red imported fire ants a day, which may be used to control the invasive species.

 Taxonomy

 This species is currently placed in the genus Cicindela and in the subgenus Cosmodela Rivalier, 1961.
 This species has several subspecies, with varying and overlapping geographical ranges between one another.

 The recognised subspecies of C. aurulenta: